ZupIT/horusec-docs/content/en/web/installation/installl-with-admin.md

 ## **Usage**

-If you already installed and used Horusec-Operator with an YAML file, you are not able to use Horusec-admin.
-It is not possible to use both, you have to choose one to configure and to use.

 Horusec-admin is running in your cluster by default in an internal **port http 3000**.
-It is necessary to expose in your local machine, so you can access the interface of this project.
+It is necessary to expose in your local machine to access the interface of this project.

 {{% alert color="warning" %}}
 DON'T EXPOSE THIS SERVICE TO EXTERNAL INTERNET BECAUSE IT CONTAINS SENSITIVE DATA.